-Man charged with possessing firearm with intent to endanger life
+Man charged with possessing firearm after gun found in locker

-A 32-year-old man from White City has been charged with possessing a firearm with intent to endanger life after a pistol was found in the locker of a nearby health club.
+A 32-year-old man from White City has been charged with possessing a firearm after a pistol was found in the locker of a nearby health club.

-Sher-Afghan Kattack, of Milfoil Street, was arrested on May 18 following a surveillance operation by Metropolitan Police's Organised Crime Partnership.
+Sher-Afgan Khattak, of Milfoil Street, was arrested on May 18 following a surveillance operation by Metropolitan Police's Organised Crime Partnership.

-He was charged with possession of a firearm with intent to danger life after a converted blank-firing BBM Gap pistol and loaded magazine were found in a nearby health club locker.
+He was charged with possession of a firearm after a converted blank-firing BBM Gap pistol and loaded magazine were found in a nearby health club locker.

 He was then also arrested on suspicion of possession with intent to supply class A drugs and has since been remanded in police custody, a National Crime Agency (NCA) spokesman said.